Project Information

 Vitrine Gallery:

 The Main Vitrine Space is comprised of four glass-covered shallow cabinets on the 5th floor of 113 McCaul Street, at OCAD University.
-We do not have video or audio capabilities in the vitrine gallery and we recommend that work be two-dimensional.
-If you wish to share video or sound, you can make use of online platforms such as YouTube and QR codes or your proposal can indicate that you want your exhibit to include use of our permanent video screen adjacent in the small video galley space.
+We do not have video or audio capabilities in the vitrine gallery and recommend that the work be two-dimensional.
+If you wish to share video or sound, you can use online platforms such as YouTube and QR codes or your exhibit may use our permanent video gallery adjacent to the vitrine gallery space.
 Video and sound work can also be shared on this website.
-A didactic is provided beside and to the left of the vitrines for each exhibit.
+A didactic is provided beside and to the left of the vitrine gallery for each exhibit.

-The Main Vitrine Space Gallery is comprised of two window box vitrine spaces.
-They appear as four with a central opening on each and a wood frame.
+The Main Vitrine Gallery is comprised of two window box vitrine spaces.
+They appear as four separate windows as there is a central opening on each and a wood frame surround.
 Each window gallery vitrine space (beneath each of the two windows that open) is 64" high and 52" + 52" (104" total).
-We recommend any individual "didactics" for use within the windows be 39.5" wide X 19.5 " high.
+We recommend any individual "didactics" within the windows be no larger than 39.5" wide X 19.5 " high.
+We can adhere small clear labels to the outside of the windows as well.
 The depth from the back wall to the window is about 5".

-The external exhibition didactic usually measures at 36" wide to 38" high, up to a maximum of 78" high.
+The external exhibition didactic usually measures 36" wide to 38" high, up to a maximum of 76" high.
 It is mounted and attached to the wall to the left of the windows.

 Annex Space:

-The Annex Space is a lime green-walled lounge area that has two facing walls and one central window wall that looks out over the campus.
-We use this annex area for further display of the work by a Main Space artist or for curating a separate show.
+The Annex Space is a lime green-walled lounge area with two facing walls and one central window wall that looks out over the campus.
+We use this annex area for further display of the work by a Vitrine Gallery artist or for curating a separate show.
 This area is suited to works on canvas or works on paper.
 Please note that chairs are used in the space so there might be some concern for damage.
 Think approximately 3' from floor to mid-wall to accommodate chair height.

 Annex Space image: